asyncapi/asyncapi-react/README.md

 ```

 ### Custom styles
-The asyncapi react-component does not set any global fonts.
-This provides the option to define your custom font-family and related font styling.
+The AsyncAPI React component does not set any global fonts and any global reset styles.
+This provides the option to define your custom `font-family` and other styling.

-This can be done by defining the styles in a file or inline using by adding a `<style>` tag in the `<head>` section of the page where you are using asyncapi react-component.
+This can be done by defining the styles in a file or inline using by adding a `<style>` tag in the `<head>` section of the page where you are using AsyncAPI React component.

 Custom font styling (like used in AsyncAPI studio): `styles/custom.css` >>
 ```css